-- To ensure the provision of adequate and sufficient infrastructure for the overall community and individual neighbourhoods; - To ensure coordination between the transportation requirements and community objectives with respect to urban design; and, - To provide opportunity for enhanced transit service to the community.
+- To ensure the provision of adequate and sufficient infrastructure for the overall community and individual neighbourhoods - To ensure coordination between the transportation requirements and community objectives with respect to urban design - To provide opportunity for enhanced transit service to the community

 OPA 601 identifies the extension of Major Mackenzie Drive and improvements on Islington Avenue as primary areas to be followed up with the Region of York.
 It emphasises the provision of adequate pedestrian and bicycle facilities and identifies Islington Avenue and Nashville Road as roads that should function as pedestrian-friendly village main streets.
-Requirements for traffic management strategies including traffic calming installations are noted to regulate traffic and address increased traffic volumes.